Do Alcohol and Menopause Mix?

 Recent research has called that into question, with a study published in the Annals of Internal Medicine finding that just one glass of beer, wine, or other booze increases the risk of experiencing an episode of atrial fibrillation (AFib, or irregular heartbeat) within the next four hours.
 Two or more drinks in one sitting raised the risk threefold.

 Alcohol is also known to increase cancer risk, with even a single drink a day elevating the risk of breast, esophageal or oral cancer, according to the National Cancer Institute.
 Moderate alcohol use has a relative risk factor of 1.26 (that’s about the same relative risk as menopausal hormone therapy, which Dr. Avrum Bluming did a great job putting into perspective in episode 41 of Hit Play Not Pause.
 It’s also important to put that in the context of your absolute risk, which Komen.org does a great job of here).
-For whatever it’s worth, my sweet wine and highball-loving Nana also had a lump removed from a breast in her 70s (but declined any radiation treatment) and also lived into her 90s.
+Also, though it's not a free pass to drink lots, being active does help here.
+The most recent federal report on alcohol intake and health notes that alcohol has less of an impact on people who exercise regularly, eat a healthy diet, and don't smoke.
+Scientific American has an excellent breakdown of this topic if you're interested in a deeper dive.

 Heavy drinking is harmful to bone health and is associated with a higher risk of osteoporotic hip fracture.
 However, a 2022 meta-analysis reports that light to moderate drinking was associated with a higher bone mineral density compared to non-drinkers.